 Sec.
 27. (a) In-Plant Training.
 Effective beginning with the 1992 fall quarter, the State Board of Community Colleges shall ensure that the following requirements are met with respect to in-plant training established pursuant to G.S.
-115D-5(d)\:
+115D-5(d):

-- (1) The instruction provided shall not duplicate or supplant existing training or training for normal job turnover; - (2) The community college shall not contract with a company to provide in-plant training to its own employees but it may contract with such a company to provide the cost of replacement of an employee who is providing the actual training and is released from regular work responsibilities.
+- 1 (1) The instruction provided shall not duplicate or supplant existing training or training for normal job turnover; 3 (2) The community college shall not contract with a company to provide - (2) The community college shall not contract with a company to provide in-plant training to its own employees but it may contract with such a company to provide the cost of replacement of an employee who is providing the actual training and is released from regular work responsibilities.
 Reimbursement may also be provided for appropriate supplies and materials, as determined by the State Board of Community Colleges; - (3) The community college's course outline and a fiscal plan for operating the course shall be approved by the board of trustees.
-If approval is not given, the course shall be discontinued and no FTE shall be generated for that course;

-- 1 2 - (4) A reasonable limitation on hours per employee shall be established; and - (5) A community college's FTE earnings shall not exceed a reasonable percentage of the direct cost of the training.
+If approval is not given, the course shall be discontinued and no FTE shall be generated for that course; - (4) A reasonable limitation on hours per employee shall be established; and - (5) A community college's FTE earnings shall not exceed a reasonable percentage of the direct cost of the training.